fusionpbx/fusionpbx-docs/source/applications/operator_panel.rst

 Operator Panel
 ################

-Operator Panel is a simple and easy way to use the FusionPBX web interface to make calls from, drag and drop calling to other users, login and out of queues and call center.
+Operator Panel is a simple and easy way to use the FusionPBX web interface to:

+* Make calls from.
+* Drag and drop calling to other users.
+* Login and out of queues and call center.

 You can see the status of other users also depending on what permissions are set to the user.